zekrom-vale/electron-quick-start/README.md

 - `index.html` - A web page to render.
 This is the app's **renderer process**.

 You can learn more about each of these components within the [Quick Start Guide](https://electronjs.org/docs/tutorial/quick-start).

+R adds a few more files required
+- `R-Portable-Win` - The windows R files (Just take them from ProgramFiles)
+- `R-Portable-Mac` - The mac R files (Just take them from Applications and run `R-Portable-Mac/bin/R`)
+- `R-Portable-*/library` - The location to protably install R packages
+- `app.R` - The shiny application to start
+- `cc.ico` - The icon used for the application made
+- Other files to be coppied to resoruces

 ## To Use